elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/009-unix-style-command-line-applications.md

 end
 ```

-Looking back on things, the errors I've rescued here are somewhat low level, and it might have been better to rescue them where they occur and then reraise custom errors provided by `RCat`.
-This approach would lead to slightly more organized code similar to what you see here:
+Looking back on things, the errors I've rescued here are somewhat low level, and
+it might have been better to rescue them where they occur and then reraise
+custom errors provided by `RCat`.
+This approach would lead to code similar to
+what is shown below:

 ```ruby
 begin